Anticipating concerns and having a robust safety plan in place for production is of critical importance.

-By default, a six-feet distance between individuals should be maintained whenever possible.
+At least six-feet distance between individuals is recommended whenever possible.

 This will need to be thought about carefully during pre-production to ensure that each location has enough space to allow for cast and crew to properly distance when they are building and shooting a scene.